Code-Institute-Submissions/EoinC97-milestone-project-1/README.md

 <br>

 ### Imagery
-The selected images are in relation to the type of company akta is, so cleaning supplies were used and images related to cleaning.
+The selected images are in relation to the type of company AKTA is, so cleaning supplies were used and images related to cleaning.

 All imagery provides alternative text to be used in the event that the element cannot be rendered.